jafayassine03/Simple-Encryption-Tool-C-/README.md

 ⚙️ Features

-Encrypt message

-Decrypt message

-Uses a key (number)
+Encrypt messages – easily encrypt any text using a numeric key.

+Decrypt messages – decrypt previously encrypted text using the same key.

+Custom numeric key – the key can be any number you choose.

-Save result to a file
+Save results to a file – optionally save encrypted or decrypted messages to a filename you choose.

-Beginner-friendly code
+Multiple messages support – process multiple messages without restarting the program.

+Beginner-friendly code – simple and easy to understand for learning C programming.

 🚀 Possible Improvements